sankalpsrv/Schematise/README.md

 4. ~Thereafter, building the front-end, most likely in the form of a Flask app that allows users to select a statute or rule/regulation via a search bar.
 Once the page is loaded with the statute, it will allow users to select a user function ("Actor" in LegalRuleML terms) and open a sidebar with the options to view a graded list of compliances and a link to generate knowledge graphs in an interactive manner.~ Compare each of the approaches and select a default approach, as well as integrate each approach into the application.

 5. Lastly, to save inference time, integrations with PostgreSQL/sqlite for the cached versions of laws will be stored in the working directory itself.

-### LLMs being compared

-~Most of these will be tested on my CPU.
-However, if need arises~ HuggingFace's Inference API will be made use of, in addition to Azure or any other comparable compute resources provider.

-- LegalBert
-- InLegalBert
-- Llama
-- GPT

 # TO-DOs